-- The game starts after the fictional country is hit by a disaster and mimics a situation in which the president brings together their team of key experts and stakeholders to address the situation and to decide whether they want to implement DRR measures and if so which.
+- The game starts after the fictional country is hit by a disaster and mimics a situation in which the president brings together their team of key experts and stakeholders to address the situation and to decide whether, and if so which, DRR measures they want to implement.
 The moderator adjusts the map in the centre of the board to highlight the cells that were impacted by the disaster and narrates the storyline (see supplementary material, Section I).
-They encourage the team to give their fictional country a name, to increase the team's sense of commitment, and then sets the timer on the MIRO board visible for all players to start the first round and gives the floor to the president.
-The moderator sets a timer for 20 minutes. - As information is scattered between different roles, the team needs to try to exchange knowledge about all aspects of risk.
+They encourage the team to give their fictional country a name, to increase the team's sense of commitment, and then sets the timer on the MIRO board visible for all players to start the first round and gives the floor to the president. - As information is scattered between different roles, the team needs to try to exchange knowledge about all aspects of risk.
 On their role card, the president is actively encouraged to give the floor to all team members to share their insights and to make a pitch for their preferred DRR measures.
 The Minister of Finance is responsible for keeping an eye on the budget as the team is not allowed to spend more than the available budget.
-While the moderator should interfere as little as possible with the team, they may intervene to help ensure respectful interactions between players and to ensure that all players are included in the discussions.

-• When the timer goes off, the moderator tells the president that they have 10 minutes to make a final decision and sets the timer.
+While the moderator should interfere as little as possible with the team, they may intervene to help ensure respectful interactions between players and to ensure that all players are included in the discussions. - When the timer goes off, the moderator tells the president that they have 10 minutes to make a final decision and sets the timer.
 Team members are responsible for placing their DRR measure(s) on the map in the cells in which they want to implement their DRR measure(s).
 The Minister of Finance needs to complete the calculator to ensure that the team remains within its budget.
 The end of the second timer signals the end of round 1 and a break of 10 minutes for participants to relax.
-During the game, participants are asked not to discuss game play outside of the game (for example during breaks) to ensure that reflections on game play and on the debriefing take place within the game's environment.

 During the break, the moderator inputs the DRR measures into their calculator tool, not accessible to the players (see supplementary material, Section II) and checks whether the team remained within budget.
 If the team spent more than its allowed budget, the moderator randomly removes a DRR measure to stay within the budget.
-As part of the international aid and emergency responder's role, the team can receive extra funds if by the end of round 1 they meet a set of short-term recovery objectives including: (1) the rebuilding of damaged airports and hospitals; (2) evacuating or rebuilding homes for the people who were impacted by the first disaster; and (3) restoring food production (agricultural needs), see Fig. 3a.
+As part of the international aid and emergency responder's role, the team can receive extra funds if by the end of round 1 they meet a set of short-term recovery objectives including: (1) the rebuilding of damaged airports and hospitals; (2) evacuating or rebuilding homes for the people who were impacted by the first disaster; and (3) restoring food production (agricultural needs), see Fig. 2a.
 The moderator checks whether the team meets these requirements.
 Finally, the moderator prepares the board for the start of the second round, by adjusting the country map to show the location of the impacts of the second disaster.
-The calculator tool automatically assesses the impacts of the new disaster and what the impacts would have been had the team not taken any DRR measures at the end of round 1 and the difference between the two (the achieved change in risk), see Fig. 3b.
-Note that due to (a) synergies of DRR measures, both an increase and decrease in risk is possible after the implementation of DRR measures.
+The calculator tool automatically assesses the impacts of the new disaster and what the impacts would have been had the team not taken any DRR measures at the end of round 1 and the difference between the two (the achieved change in risk), see Fig. 2b.
+Note that due to (a)synergies of DRR measures, both an increase and decrease in risk is possible after the implementation of DRR measures.
 Both the short-term recovery objectives table and the overview table are then copied into the MIRO board.

-Round 2
+195 Round 2